mwaugh0328/welfare_migration/revision2_code/ge_taxation/README.md

 ```
 So the government gets some revenues during the Monga and pays out some moving costs but saves it hence the R showing up there, then the next period gets some more revenue and pays out more moving costs.
 So at the end of the fiscal year, this is what it has and has paid out.
 We want this to be zero.
 I played with other versions of this and it did not matter a whole lot.

 What is not possible is period by period zero.
 Since migration is varying by season, then the government would have to have a seasonal varying tax rate todo this period by period.
-This would carry an additional welfare cost since tax rates are now moving around, makes less sense relative to practical realities of of how tax systems actually work, etc.
+This would carry an additional welfare cost since tax rates are now moving around, makes less sense relative to practical realities of how tax systems actually work, etc.

 ---
 **Results GE + Taxation**